Esophageal cancer: Adenocarcinoma

-Male predominance is particularly strong in this type of esophageal cancer, which occurs about 7 to 10 times more frequently in men.
+Male predominance is particularly strong in esophageal adenocarcinoma, occurring about 7 to 10 times more frequently in men.
 This imbalance may be related to the characteristics and interactions of other known risk factors, including acid reflux and obesity.

-GERD or Gastroesophageal reflux disease
+Gastroesophageal reflux disease

 The long-term erosive effects of acid reflux (an extremely common condition, also known as gastroesophageal reflux disease or GERD) have been strongly linked to this type of cancer.
 Longstanding GERD can induce a change of cell type in the lower portion of the esophagus in response to erosion of its squamous lining.
 This phenomenon, known as Barrett's esophagus, seems to appear about 20 years later in women than in men, possibly due to hormonal factors.

 At a mechanistic level, in the esophagus there is a small HOXA13 expressing compartment that is more resistant to bile and acids as the normal squamous epithelium and that is prone to both intestinal differentiation as well as oncogenic transformation.
 Following GERD this HOXA13-expressing compartment outcompetes the normal squamous compartment, leading to the intestinal aspect of the esophagus and increased propensity to the development of esophageal cancer.

 Having symptomatic GERD or bile reflux makes Barrett's esophagus more likely, which in turn raises the risk of further changes that can ultimately lead to adenocarcinoma.
-Bile reflux containing unconjugated bile acids, including deoxycholic acid and chenodeoxycholic acid, appears to contribute to esophageal adenocarcinoma carcinogenesis by inducing oxidative stress and DNA damage.The risk of developing adenocarcinoma in the presence of Barrett's esophagus is unclear, and may in the past have been overestimated.
+Bile reflux containing unconjugated bile acids, including deoxycholic acid and chenodeoxycholic acid, appears to contribute to esophageal adenocarcinoma carcinogenesis by inducing oxidative stress and DNA damage.
+The risk of developing adenocarcinoma in the presence of Barrett's esophagus is unclear, and may in the past have been overestimated.

+Obesity

-Being obese or overweight both appear to be associated with increased risk.
-The association with obesity seems to be the strongest of any type of obesity-related cancer, though the reasons for this remain unclear.
+Being obese or overweight is strongly associated with risk of developing esophageal adenocarcinoma, and may in fact be the strongest of any type of obesity-related cancer, though the reasons for this remain unclear.
 Abdominal obesity seems to be of particular relevance, given the closeness of its association with this type of cancer, as well as with both GERD and Barrett's esophagus.
 This type of obesity is characteristic of men.
 Physiologically, it stimulates GERD and also has other chronic inflammatory effects.

+Helicobacter pylori

 Helicobacter pylori infection (a common occurrence thought to have affected over half of the world's population) is not a risk factor for esophageal adenocarcinoma and actually appears to be protective.
 Despite being a cause of GERD and a risk factor for gastric cancer, the infection seems to be associated with a reduced risk of esophageal adenocarcinoma of as much as 50%.
-The biological explanation for a protective effect is somewhat unclear.
+The biological explanation for a protective effect is unclear.
 One explanation is that some strains of H. pylori reduce stomach acid, thereby reducing damage by GERD.
 Decreasing rates of H. pylori infection in Western populations over recent decades, which have been linked to less overcrowding in households, could be a factor in the concurrent increase in esophageal adenocarcinoma.